Emmmmmmo/rivvy-create-llmstxt/KNOWLEDGE_BASE_MANAGEMENT.md

 4. **Automated testing of API endpoints**
 5. **Documentation generation from API responses**

+## Key Discoveries Summary

+### Major Breakthroughs (September 27, 2025)

+1. **Assignment Limits Discovered:** ElevenLabs has undocumented limits on the number of documents that can be assigned to an agent in a single operation (approximately 100+ documents cause failures).

+2. **Character Limit Identified:** Non-enterprise accounts have a 300,000 character limit per knowledge base document, not a file size limit.

+3. **RAG Indexing Clarified:** RAG indexing happens automatically **after** assignment, not before.
+The `rag_index_not_ready` error typically indicates assignment issues, not indexing problems.

+4. **Incremental Assignment Solution:** Created a working solution using incremental assignment with small batch sizes (3-5 documents) while preserving existing knowledge base documents.

+5. **File Splitting Success:** Successfully split 15 large files into 104 smaller chunks, all under the character limit, enabling successful assignment.

+### Current Status
+- ✅ 104 documents uploaded to knowledge base
+- ✅ 104 documents successfully split and ready for assignment
+- ✅ Incremental assignment script created and tested
+- ⏳ Ready for full assignment of all 104 documents to agent

 ---

 *Last Updated: September 27, 2025*
-*Based on lessons learned from JG Engineering knowledge base management*
+*Based on lessons learned from JG Engineering knowledge base management* *Major update: Assignment limits, character limits, and incremental assignment solution discovered*